redneckbeard/gadget/README.md

   ensure that `init` functions run in that package.
 * We configured routes to RESTful controllers and made them nested.
 We'll now have URLs like `/missions/3/characters/7`.
-* We configured the server to run on port 8090 with the `Go` function.
+* We created a type that implements the gadget app interface, registered it with the application, and fired it up in the call to `main()`.

 Gadget favors convention over configuration (sometimes), and the strings that are fed to the `gadget.Resource` calls correspond to the names of controllers